illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 ## Sponsored Projects

-We have several opportunities for individuals or teams of people to work with existing groups that have a VR project going. **These projects will be available on a first-request basis.** This means that not everyone that requests a sponsored project will for sure get the opportunity to work on it.
+We have two opportunities for individuals or teams of people to work with existing groups that have a VR project going. **These projects will be available on a first-request basis.** This means that not everyone that requests a sponsored project will for sure get the opportunity to work on it.

 ### Sponsored Project Request Process